I often worked with images while preparing a technical article for 2DayGeek.

 $ convert sample.jpg sample.png

-If the image size is too large and you want to reduce the image size (in MBs or KBs) then specify a compression level when converting them.
-It doesn’t reduce the pixels.
+If the image size is too large and you want to reduce its size (in MBs or KBs) then specify a compression level while converting them.
+It won’t reduce the pixels.
+See below:

 $ convert sample.jpg -quality 55 sample-1.jpg